Shirley, West Midlands: Religion

-Also on Stratford Road (A34) is Shirley Baptist and Shirley Methodist Churches.
+Also located along the Stratford Road (A34) are Shirley Baptist and Shirley Methodist churches.

 Transport

 There are train services to Birmingham Moor Street, Birmingham Snow Hill and on to Stourbridge Junction in one direction and to Henley-in-Arden and Stratford-upon-Avon in the other direction from Shirley railway station, which is located in Haslucks Green Road.
 The North Warwickshire Line from Shirley railway station currently only runs as far as Stratford upon Avon railway station; however, the line was a mainline continuing via Honeybourne railway station (which is on the Cotswold Line) as the Honeybourne Line to Cheltenham Spa.

+Adjacent to Shirley station is a notable set of historic worker cottages.
+Immediately beside the station are eight Railway Workers Cottages which the GWR originally provided for railway workers.
+One of these was occupied for several years by Ted Pierrepoint, the nephew of Albert Pierrepoint, the notable twentieth century executioner.
+The detached house overlooking the station car park was provided as the GWR Station Master's residence.

 The Stratford-upon-Avon Canal skirts the western edge of Shirley, and it is possible to walk along this to Kings Norton 4 mi away, or Stratford upon Avon, further in the other direction.

-Shirley is also served by several bus routes, including the 5, 6, 31, 49, and 76, all operated by National Express West Midlands which all stop on the Stratford Road in the town centre.
-Other services that operate in Shirley include the A4, A5 and X20.
+Shirley is also served by several bus routes, including the 4A, 5, 6, 27, 49, and 76, all operated by National Express West Midlands which all stop on the Stratford Road in the town centre.
+Other services that operate in Shirley include the 664, 665 (operated by Landflight) and X20 (operated by Stagecoach Midlands.
+Solihull town centre is a 15 minute drive away.

 Notable people

-Ernest Henry "Chinese" Wilson, the notable plant collector and writer, was brought up in Shirley where his parents ran a floristry business.

-Mandy Rice-Davies lived in Blenheim Road, Shirley, and attended Sharmans Cross Junior School during the 1950s before moving to London prior to the Profumo affair.

-Martin Johnson England RFU Manager, Captain of the England 2003 Rugby Union World Cup Team, lived in Solihull Road and attended Sharmans Cross Junior School.

-Richard Hammond BBC Top Gear and TV presenter / journalist, attended Sharmans Cross Junior School.

-Ossie Wheatley, cricketer (Glamorgan and England), lived in Shirley in the 1950s while attending first Shirley College, a small private boys preparatory school at the end of Bills Lane Shirley, and then King Edward's School, Birmingham.
+There are various notable people who have had connections with Shirley, or who are buried in the area.
+These include: